sonic-net/SONiC/doc/multi_asic/SONiC_multi_asic_hld.md

 - Each ASIC has its own SAI library and SDK instance.

-Below dockers are created for host and remain as single instance only: snmp, telemetry, lldp, pmon
+Below dockers are created for host and remain as single instance only:

+  snmp, telemetry, pmon

 - A separate database instance per ASIC
 - Configuration is generated and stored per ASIC.

+There is an additional database and lldp instance are running on the host

 The ability to program and forward traffic independently on each ASIC also depends on the HW architecture of the ASIC.
 Some ASICs used in a chassis or distributed system may not support completely independent programming/forwarding when traffic from one port to another spans multiple ASICs.
 In this document, we will focus on a multi-ASIC system where ASICs can support completely independent programming/forwarding.
 What this means is that traffic entering and leaving the ASIC will be in standard IP packet format, even within the router.
 The ingress/egress pipeline to forward a packet is not separated into different ASICs and so there is no dependency of data-plane information shared among different ASICs in order to forward a packet from one port to another.